Creating the Secure Build Server¶

 - You can use the

-. - You can update the resources or configuration of a virtual server after the completion of the deploy operation by using the
+hpvs undeploycommand to delete a virtual server.
+For more information, seeUndeploying virtual servers. - You can update the resources or configuration of a virtual server after the completion of the deploy operation by using the

-command.
-For more information, seeUpdating virtual servers
+-u, or the--updateflag of thehpvs deploycommand.
+For more information, seeUpdating virtual servers.